Apply to become a new vendor at the Baton Rouge Arts Market and join a diverse community of artists.

 · Jurors will change over time in order to maintain fairness and diversity.

-· Jurying will be open to new artists at least twice a year.
+· Jurying will be open to new artists at least twice a year, or more often.

 · Upon acceptance of your initial application into the Market, should your product not represent what was submitted during the jurying process, BRAM officials may remove you from the list of approved vendors immediately.

 · Once you become a vendor, in addition to adhering to the previously referenced rules and regulations, the following standards may or may not be considered as part of the jurying process:

 o Professionalism & Attitude

 BRAM reserves the right to reject any contract for exhibit space and reject any exhibitor.
 BRAM reserves the right to remove (Have VENDOR remove) any item(s) from their display.
 Failure to remove such items upon request by BRAM staff may result in Vendor losing the opportunity to participate in future markets.